 That’s why you can also purchase transparent blue light blocking glasses, that will have no effect on the colours you see, and still block blue light.
 Keep in mind, however, that transparent glasses will block a lower percentage of the blue light than the tinted ones – so there’s a trade-off.

-Best Blue Light Blocking Glasses For 2020
+Best Blue Light Glasses UK 2021

 - Lens Colour: Transparent